FIVE MOST SURPRISING FINDS

 Federal Reserve Small Business Credit Survey, 2023

-The capital deficit originates from three documented sources:
+The capital deficit comes from three documented sources.

 The Startup Capital Canyon